friendly-bits/geoblocker-bash/README.md

 - removes the ipset and iptables rules for specified country.

 **The backup script**

+Supports actions: -b (backup), -r (restore)

+*backup -f backup_file -b:
-- Creates a backup of the current iptables states and current ipsets or restores the above from backup.
+- Creates a backup of the current iptables states and current ipsets

+*backup -f backup_file -r: used for automatic recovery from fault conditions
+- Restores ipsets and iptables state from backup
 - If restore from backup fails, assumes a fundamental issue and calls the uninstall script to perform a partial uninstall (removes associated ipsets and iptables rules, restores pre-install policies for INPUT and FORWARD iptables chains, does not remove installed files, config and data).

 **The validate_cron_schedule.sh script** is used by the -manage script.
 It accepts cron schedule expression and attempts to make sure that it complies with the format that cron expects.
 Used to validate optionally user-specified cron schedule expression.